hazelcast/fraud-detection-python/README.md

 When you execute all Cells in the notebook, you can download the trained model
 ![Download trained Model from Colab](./images/download-model.png)

-## How was the LightGBM model used to score transactions in a Hazelcast Jet Job (Pipeline API)?
+## How was the LightGBM model used to score transactions in a Hazelcast?

 Using Hazelcast's Pipeline API and the `MapUsingPython` function.
-With `MapUsingPython`, you can run your Python code with any dependencies inside Hazelcast
+The `MapUsingPython` function allows to run Python code inside a Hazelcast.
+This function must be used in a Hazelcast Pipeline.